aasthac67/Image-style-transfer/README.md

 # Image-style-transfer
 An andriod app that takes in 2 images namely content and style image and merges them as an output.
+Does so in real time.